for Cold Climate Housing and much more

 You'll have to calculate what your cleaner or paint costs and what your elbow grease is worth when you think of choosing between restoring or replacing those outdoor chairs and tables.
 At least you now know that they can be salvaged.

-Keywords: Furniture, Plastic, Outdoors, Cleaning, Chairs, Products, Polish, Wax, Tables, Lawn, Resin, Paint, Weather
+Keywords: Furniture, Plastic, Outdoors, Chairs, Cleaning, Products, Polish, Wax, Tables, Lawn, Resin, Paint, Weather

 Article 2181